cap-js/docs/java/outbox.md

 [Learn more about observability with Open Telemetry.](./operating-applications/observability#open-telemetry){.learn-more}

-The following KPIs are logged in addition the spans described in the [observability chapter](./operating-applications/observability):
+The following KPIs are logged in addition to the spans described in the [observability chapter](./operating-applications/observability):

 | KPI Name                                   | Description                                                                                            | KPI Type |
 | ------------------------------------------ | ------------------------------------------------------------------------------------------------------ | -------- |